Year 2

 Children must be in school uniform each day - this includes a tie.
 Please make sure each item of clothing has their name in it to prevent it from getting lost.
 PE days are on Monday and Friday - please ensure PE kits are brought into school on a Monday and taken home on a Friday.
 If your child has earrings, they must be taken out for PE lessons.
 If they cannot remove their own earrings, please take them out before school.

 It is a school expectation that children read at home at least three times a week.
-It is so important that this happens as often as possible as it has such an impact on not only their reading skills but in other areas of learning too.
+It is vital that this happens as often as possible as it has such an impact on not only their reading skills but in other areas of learning too.
 If it is a longer book, your child can read a couple of pages each evening.
 We ask that an adult signs the reading record every time a child reads at home.

 The children will continue to bring home spellings on a Monday.
 They will be tested on these on a Friday.
 It would be useful to the children if you could help to practise them by covering up the words so they can learn the spelling patterns of each word.